box/box-python-sdk-gen/docs/retention_policy_assignments.md

   - Used as `retention_policy_assignment_id` in path `path` of the API call
 - query_params `GetRetentionPolicyAssignmentByIdQueryParamsArg`
   - Used as queryParams for the API call
+- headers `GetRetentionPolicyAssignmentByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns